Deautonomisation by singularity confinement and degree growth: Spaces of initial conditions for birational mappings of the plane

 For type (b), when the degree growth is quadratic, one of the authors also showed \cite{MASE} that a minimal space of initial conditions is formed of generalised Halphen surfaces as defined by Sakai as follows. \begin{definition}[generalised Halphen surface \cite{SAKAI2001}, Sakai surface] A rational surface $X$ is called a generalised Halphen surface if it has an effective anticanonical divisor $D \in |-\K_X|$ of canonical type, i.e if $D = \sum_{i} m_i D_i$, $m_i > 0$, is its decomposition into irreducible components then $[D_i] \cdot \K_X = 0$ for all $i$.
-A generalised Halphen surface has $\dim |-\K_X|$ being equal to either 1 or 0.
-In the first case $X$ is a rational elliptic surface and in the second case $X$ has a unique anticanonical divisor.
+A generalised Halphen surface has $\dim |-\K_X|$ equal to either 1 or 0.
+In the first case $X$ is a rational elliptic surface and in the second case $X$ has a unique effective anticanonical divisor.
 The latter is the type of surface which forms the spaces of initial conditions for discrete Painlev\'e equations, and we call such $X$ a Sakai surface. \end{definition}

-From Proposition \ref{classificationpropnonauto} we see that if a non-autonomous mapping has a space of initial conditions and unbounded degree growth, then it must either be a discrete Painlev\'e equation or non-integrable.
-So to put the full deautonomisation method on a rigorous footing we need to show that confinement conditions on a sufficiently general deautonomisation distinguish between these two cases.
+From Proposition \ref{classificationpropnonauto} we see that if a non-autonomous mapping has a space of initial conditions and unbounded degree growth, then it can be shown to be either a discrete Painlev\'e equation (type (b)) or non-integrable (type (c)).

-\begin{remark} The restriction to basic rational surfaces in the Definitions \ref{defspaceofICsNA} and \ref{spaceofICsdefblowdowns} of a space of initial conditions is justified for surfaces associated with mappings of type (b) or (c), since in both cases the surfaces will have infinitely many exceptional curves of the first kind, so by a theorem of Nagata \cite{nagata} they must be basic rational surfaces. \end{remark}
+\begin{remark} The restriction to basic rational surfaces in the Definitions \ref{defspaceofICsNA} and \ref{spaceofICsdefblowdowns} of a space of initial conditions is justified for surfaces associated with mappings of type (b) or (c), since in both cases the surfaces have infinitely many exceptional curves of the first kind and so by a theorem of Nagata \cite{nagata} must be basic rational surfaces. \end{remark}